DouniaBK/earth-hammam/TESTING.md

 3) Issue: Although for the current week, no "Previous week" button is shown, the user was able to manipulate the URL parameters manually to change the calendar to any previous week.
 Resolution: Negative URL parameters for the week offset are now blocked.

+4) Issue: Cloudinary has created doubles of all images included in the media file.